Determining the age of a banjo is sometimes simple, and other times not so simple.

 Having an expert assess your banjo may be the best chance you have of determining an accurate age.

-They have more knowledge, experience, and expertise in assessing the value, condition, and age of banjos new and antique, and will usually be the best resource you have in helping you on your quest.
+Expert banjo assessors have more knowledge and experience in assessing the value, condition, and age of banjos both new and antique, and will usually be the best resource you have in helping you on your quest.

-Some banjos are worth thousands of dollars since they are very rare.
-Another reason might be to determine if the banjo is a collector’s item, or if it’s simply a commonplace instrument.
+Some banjos are worth thousands of dollars, and may be very rare.
+You also might want to look into a particular instrument’s history to determine if the banjo is a collector’s item or if it’s simply a commonplace instrument.

-And of course there are sentimental reasons you might want to find out the age of a banjo, in the instance you possess a family heirloom or historical artifact.
+Of course, there are also sentimental reasons you might want to find out the age and history of a banjo, in the instance you possess a family heirloom or historical artifact.

-Banjo music is as popular as it have ever been.
-It has gone from being an exclusive sound of the West Africa, evolving into the distinct bluegrass twang of the Appalachians and the unique picking style of clawhammer banjoists.
+Banjo music is as popular as it has ever been.
+It has gone from being an exclusive sound of West Africa, to being associated with the distinct bluegrass twang of the Appalachians and the unique picking style of clawhammer banjoists.

 It has evolved even further still to be adopted by players of modern folk music, country, alternative, and even pop music.
 It has truly become an instrument that is adored the world over, and it’s been around for a great many years.